GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 <img src="/docs/img/hfrun.png">
 </p>

-From viewing your running app you should be notified of any errors, if any.
-If no errors, congrats!
-Otherwise, debug.
+Additionally, from viewing your running app you should be notified of any errors, if any.

 ## App Results